tomrpl/defiscan/src/content/protocols/liquity.md

 ## Chain

-Liquity v1 is deployed on the Ethereum mainnet.
+This report covers the Liquity deployment on the Ethereum chain.
+Ethereum is considered fully decentralized according to this framework.

 ## Upgradeability